 You can bike, hike or roller blade it and come winter you can ski it.
 Maintained by volunteers, it offers many access points so you can easily choose how much of it you want to do.
 It’s a great one for families as any hills are modest.
 Check with your hotel if you’re from out of town as many hotels will offer a drop-off service at one of the trailheads.

 Explore the trails in the South Star System in Cranbrook

 In the Gold Creek area south of Cranbrook, you’ll find 30 kilometres of trails running through forests of lodgepole pine and western larch.
 They are used year round – for hiking, biking and horseback riding as well as cross-country skiing in the winter.

 Adjacent to the northern and eastern border of Cranbrook lies the Cranbrook Community Forest.
 Within the forest are 100 kilometres of maintained trails – many of them easy and perfect for not just hiking but mountain biking and horseback riding.

 I spent a morning hiking up to Windy Ridge pictured below with Janice Strong – the author of Mountain Footsteps: Hikes in the East Kootenay of Southeastern British Columbia.
 She highly recommends “the nearby Eager Hills hike for its superlative views of Mount Fisher, The Steeples and the Rocky Mountain Trench.”

-Rotary Trail and Isadore Canyon
+Hike the Rotary Trail and Isadore Canyon in Cranbrook

 Pick up a map at the Visitor Centre in Cranbrook so you can get your bearings and a better route description.
 Then head off and walk or bike the nine kilometre Rotary Trail through town from Baker Park to Idlewild Park in the south and from Isadore Canyon in the North to Elizabeth Lake Wildlife Sanctuary in the west.